Dating old photographs can be difficult at times. Explore resources for dating cabinet cards, daguerreotypes and other old family photos.

 Pinterest – While not the first place I go when I’m analyzing a photograph, do not overlook Pinterest’s strong search engine function.
 Many pins and boards on specific fashion eras can be found on Pinterest.
 Simply enter your search terms and find your results.
 (Example: Search for “fashion 1860’s” for Civil War era fashions.)

-Now get out your photographs.
-Get to work dating them and you are on your way to identifying those unknown individuals.
+Get out your old family photographs.
+Get to work learning what type of photo you have and dating them.
+Then you are on your way to identifying those unknown individuals.

 Interested in Learning More About Old Family Photographs?
 Enjoy these articles, too!